dogukannn/dogukannn.github.io/_posts/2022/2022-04-11-2022-04-11-geodesic-distances-and-shape-descriptors-markdown.md

 In example in the similarity comparisions, we may need to compare meshes with different rotations, deformations and scaling (like mirroring).
 If we compare the geodesic distances between these meshes we will see less differences from euclidean distances.

+In this project, we will focus on shape descriptors.

 ## Shape Descriptors

 ## Geodesic Iso-Curve Signatures